 If you want to attract business travellers you should consider a city environment or city suburb.
 Malaga has both an important technology park (Parque Tecnológica de Málaga), as well as an important convention centre (Palacio de Congresos de Málaga), both of which bring many business visitors to the city every year.
 So purchasing an Airbnb rental in Malaga city, or one of the suburbs, such as Alhaurín de la Torre, Cerrado de Calderon, or Campanillas, will mean you can enjoy the lion’s share of business traveller bookings.

 If you are targeting business travellers, take into account that their stays are shorter, which means a higher volume of changeovers and management required.
-Take a look at this article I wrote about attracting business travellers to your vacation rental.

 Other things to take into consideration when choosing a holiday rental investment property are great views, noise pollution, distance to the airport and activities: golf, beach, parks, water parks etc. Again, think about your ideal guest.
 What will attract them?